Alienopteridae

-Alienopteridae is an extinct family of dictyopterans, known from the Mid-Cretaceous to Eocene.
+Alienopteridae is an extinct family of dictyopterans, known from the Early Cretaceous to the Eocene epoch.
 They are noted for their unusual combination of features not found in other dictyopterans.

 Description

 Alienopterid nymphs vary in morphology, some are superficially ant-like, while others are more robust.
 In adult alienopterids, the first set of wings are reduced into shortened sclerotised scale-like structures.
 The compound eyes are large, and the head generally triangular shaped and able to rotate.

 Taxonomy

 It was originally assigned to its own order Alienoptera by Bai et al., 2016.
 It was reassigned to the dictyopteran superfamily Umenocoleoidea as sister family to the beetle-like Umenocoleidae by Vršanský et al. (2018), and a more recent analysis similarly places Alienopteridae and Umenocoleidae as sister taxa within Dictyoptera, but placing both lineages outside of Blattodea.
 A 2021 study revived the order Alienoptera for the clade containing Alienopteridae and Umenocoleidae, with a cladistic analysis placing Alienoptera as the sister clade to Mantodea (praying mantises).